SerenaDonadi/FORCE_Analyses/README.md

 0.1 means 0+, 99.9 means adults.
 The other values are actual measurements.
 We have size limits for spp to decide adults vs juv, but we need to adjust/correct ourselves

+UPDATE: Agnes sent me a new version of the dataset, including comments and sub-location.
+Rerun all the scripts (I started and got to the point where I am checking the comments) and once I have a clean dataset, give an updated list of locations, sublocations and years to Ingrid.

 #####
 Length-age dataset
 #####
 I see under "sub.lokation": "Väst Biotestsjön" and "Syd Biotestsjön".
 Lokation is "Forsmark".
-Keep it or remove it?
+Keep it or remove it? probably remove